 For starters, there are lots of free and fun things to do.
-The Saint Louis Zoo is free, has more than 14,840 animals and is in a beautiful setting.
+The Saint Louis Zoo is free, has more than 16,000 animals and is in a beautiful setting.
+Just know that there are fees for certain zoo attractions.
 The Saint Louis Science Center — which has more than 700 hands-on exhibits — is also free, but there are fees for the IMAX theater, planetarium, and special exhibitions.
 Admission to the Saint Louis Art Museum is free as well.

 One of my kids’ favorite free spots in St. Louis is the Citygarden, a 2.9-acre park with 24 sculptures and three fountains.
 Kids can splash in the water features, which include a shallow pool with a waterfall and a spray plaza with 102 jets.
 There are even pool monitors to make sure kids stay safe.